 Recently I have walked on average about 30 miles a week

-There are many benefits of walking; I walk to work and back daily, which is under 4 mile.
+There are many benefits of walking; I walk to work and back daily, which is under 4 miles.
 On top of that, I add on a little lunchtime walk.
-With the occasional meeting to attend, this gives me the chance to get out of the office and walk down the hill and back.
+With an occasional meeting to attend, this sometimes gives me the chance to get out of the office and walk down the hill and back.
 My frequent short (4-8 miles) weekend walks, can vary.

 There are many benefits of getting out walking with a group;

 Meeting up with other people and seeing new places, can be a real boost.
 Switching off from my own internal dialogue and having the opportunity to chat with a group, can be very relaxing.
 Sometimes, I do enjoy a bit of solitude and walk to unravel.
-As well I walk to discover new routes and short cuts.
-Taking the back road to avoid traffic, and look at architecture, landmarks, statues, and gardens.
+As well I walk to discover new routes and shortcuts, often taking the back streets to avoid traffic, and look at architecture, landmarks, statues, and gardens.

 The Benefits of walking

 The benefits of what I call off-the-cuff walks are when I don’t know exactly where I’m going but I have a vague plan.
 These are my favorite walks.
 Walking in London you never know what you will come across.

 Last Sunday was unexpected, as I turned off the King’s Road Chelsea, to walk along the embankment.
 I came across a bike race, hundreds if not thousands of cyclists, zoomed along the embankment, which was traffic-free, the sound of them all was great.
 They were wearing various bibs, stating which charity they were raising money for.
 The sound of the bikes racing along made a really nice change from cars, lorries, and coaches.
 Wardens helped pedestrians make a run for it over the road.